Mid-Winter Winterizing of Our Courses

 Learning From Past Epidemics and Pandemics

-Back in the Spanish flu pandemic of 1918, St. Louis had a much lower impact than other major U.S. cities.
+Back in the tragic flu pandemic of 1918, St. Louis had a much lower impact than other major U.S. cities.
 The key was implementation of “social distancing,” which we can implement in our personal lives—and in our courses.

-- Quarantine during 1918 Spanish flu epidemic saves lives (retrospective on how closing things down helped stem an epidemic in St. Louis) my-ap.us/38VFJUJ
+- Quarantine during 1918 flu epidemic saves lives (retrospective on how closing things down helped stem an epidemic in St. Louis) my-ap.us/38VFJUJ

 - Information About Social Distancing (fact sheet) my-ap.us/2TaEla1